 Supply of Arbitrators

-The Arbitrator industry is concentrated in California, Texas, and Florida.
+The Arbitrator industry is not particularly concentrated in any state.